faruk-stgz/torch/README.md

 SumOfAllResults
-581306305
+850298480

-This query first finds the most recent date we have the data for, that isn't today.
+This query first finds the most recent date we have the data for, that isn't today for EACH state.
+Meaning - if I was only to look for the sum of results where date = '04-01-2022' I would most certainly miss states like Tenesee that are lagging and have data for 03-30 as the most recent.

 After that it is a simple summing operation to capture the total number of test results reported at that particular date.
 It is made easier because this value is already dynamic value, it is only partitioned by date, state and outcome of the test.
 So just summing all the results as of yesterday throughout the US gives us the information we need.

 2) The 10 states with the highest test positivity rate (positive tests / tests performed) for tests performed in the last 30 days.